scala/scala3/docs/_docs/usage/coverage.md

 In Scala 3, the compiler itself takes care of step 1.
 To use this feature, add the compile option `-coverage-out:DIR`, where `DIR` is the destination of the measurement files.

-You can also set `-coverage-sourceroot:PATHS_ROOT` to customize how the path of your source files are resolved.
+You can also set `-sourceroot:PATHS_ROOT` to customize how the path of your source files are resolved.
+Note that `-sourceroot` also sets the root path of the SemanticDB files.

 ## How-to with sbt